One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Each year free evening concerts also take place at English Bay Beach.

-Below is who is performed on the Bathhouse Roof at English Bay in 2018:
+Below is who is scheduled to perform on the Bathhouse Roof at English Bay in 2019:

 Celebration of Light Venues and Where to Watch